Dear reader of ADxS.org, please excuse the disruption.

 • Histaminergic axons release paracrine GABA in the neocortex to prevent overactivation by histamine and regulate the level of alertness

-• Histamine can also directly modulate glutamatergic neurons of the thalamus and induce a general excitatory effect in several brain regions
+• Histamine can also directly modulate glutamatergic neurons of the thalamus and cause a general excitatory effect in several brain regions

 • Histamine triggers cortical activation through: